-Beginning February 11, 2019, BART will shift its start of service from 4am to 5am on weekdays to allow extra time for a critical seismic retrofit of the Transbay Tube.
-This change will last for the duration of the 3.5 year-long project.
+On February 11, 2019, BART shifted its start of service from 4am to 5am on weekdays to allow extra time for a critical seismic retrofit of the Transbay Tube.
+The project is expected to be complete in Fall 2023.

-About 2,900 riders enter our system in that first hour of service.
+About 2,900 riders entered our system in that first hour of service.

 A robust alternative bus service plan called the Early Bird Express has been developed for the 4 am hour.

 In May 2019, BART and our Partner Agencies collected survey input from riders on how to improve the Early Bird Express bus service.
 The proposed improvements, which mainly shift bus departures to earlier times, are scheduled to begin in June.

 The Early Bird Express alternative bus service plan consists of 13 bus lines that run between 3:50 am and 5:30 am in both directions between stops.
 The bus network serves BART stations and the Salesforce Transit Center in San Francisco.

 AC Transit and WestCAT buses stop at the level 3 Bus Deck of the Salesforce Transit Center.